theholy7/theholy7.github.io/about.md

 Hope you can find something useful here.
 My name is Jose Antunes and I am a physicist turned Backend Developer/Data Engineer.

-I used to be a Backend Developer/Data Miner/everything at CognitionX, and I am now working at Cytora.
+I used to be a Backend Developer/Data Miner/everything at CognitionX, and at Cytora.
-Cytora applies Artificial Intelligence to the world of Insurance!
+I am now working at Splend!

 Final details: I am Portuguese, born in 1991, and with a lot of passion for travel, food, and learning.
 I moved to London in November 2016, and plan on building a good career here, learning from the best people